LareinaLi/Chat-Server-Task/README.md

 Student ID: 17303493

+deploy on 10.62.0.116 port 5550

 Excute with Python 3.6

 package used: threading, socket, re

-After deploying on SCSSNebula, run server.py.
+After deploying on SCSSNebula, run 'server.py'.

 client.py provide a method of testing the server.